 Students are eligible to participate in more than one sport at a time as long as both coaches involved agree.
-It is the student's responsibility to declare which sport is their "primary" sport prior to the start of a season; if there are any scheduling conflicts and the student has more than one contest, in two different sports, on the same day, the student will be required to attend and participate in his or her primary sport.
+It is the student's responsibility to declare which sport is their "primary" sport prior to the start of a season; if there are any scheduling conflicts and the student has more than one contest, in two different sports, on the same day, the student will be required to attend and participate in his or her primary sport; If there is a conflict between a practice and a scheduled event, the scheduled event will take precedence regardless of which sport the student-athlete listed as their "primary sport."
+See the dual sport agreement in the appendix for further information.